Showing posts with label womens. Show all posts

 • Sharp objects: Knives, scissors with blades longer than 6 cm, and razor blades.

-• Tools: Larger tools such as hammers, screwdrivers, and wrenches.
+• Tools: Larger items like hammers, screwdrivers, and wrenches.

-• Sports equipment: Items like baseball bats, golf clubs, and hockey sticks.
+• Sports equipment: Items such as baseball bats, golf clubs, and hockey sticks.